AdamJr-26/computer-vision-face_recognition/README.md

 # Project Name

-A brief description of the project and what it does.
+A simple implementation and application of computer vision in real world with face detection, and face recognition.

 ## Prerequisites